The Equity Index

 We provide schools and kura with equity funding, in addition to their core funding, so they can work in different ways to reduce the impact socio-economic factors have on student achievement.

-We currently use the Decile system to allocate equity funding and to identify schools that would benefit from additional resources.
+For many years we have used the Decile system to allocate equity funding and to identify schools that would benefit from additional resources.
 However, a lot has changed since the Decile system was introduced nearly 30 years ago.

 We have access to improved data and a better understanding of the socio-economic factors that have the most impact on student achievement.
 We’ve used this information to develop the Equity Index (EQI).